Re posted from the Year 2000

 - Clients and RampRate create a detailed set of IT requirements and preferences.

-- We run that information through RampRate’s SPY Index to determine the best vendor.
-The SPY Index includes the services, prices and other details of more than 350 vendors.
+- We run that information through RampRate’s SPY Index to determine the best supplier.
+The SPY Index includes the services, prices and other details of more than 350 suppliers.

 - Then we create a detailed contract with service-level agreements, graduated non-performance penalties and more.